gildub/arrod/README.md

          * Set `splinters: True` if [needed](https://access.redhat.com/site/articles/289823)
        * GRE tunnels
          * Set `provider_network_type: gre`
-  4. Deploy
+  5. Deploy
-     1. Make sure you have ssh access to all hosts
+     1. From the ansible installed system, make sure you have ssh access to all hosts
         For instance have an ssh key installed on all hosts and use ssh-agent
-     2. Run Ansible using inventory file created above
+     2. Run Ansible using inventory file created above from the definitions directory:
+        `# cd openstack`
-        `# ansible-playbooks -i hosts site.yml`
+        `# ansible-playbooks -i ../your-hosts site.yml`
      3. If it fails, address issue according to the message and re-run Ansible: wash, rince and repeat!